 To accomplish this reasonably basic configuration, simply uncomment the admin_user and admin_password lines in the [security] section of /etc/grafana/grafana.ini, and set your own values.
 In this instance I'm using admin/admin, because that's what you do in examples, right?

-# default admin password, can be changed before first start of grafana, or in profile settings
+[security] # default admin user, created on startup admin_user = admin # default admin password, can be changed before first start of grafana, or in profile settings admin_password = admin